 WHY EAT MEXICO CULINARY TOURS?

 Unlike other food tour companies, our groups max out at 6 people.
 Our average group size is 3.
 We’re firm believers that a small group is the best way to get to know this complex cuisine.

 HISTORY & CULTURE

 Our tours aren’t just about eating.
-We’ll talk about Mexican food history and share important cultural context.
+We cover Mexican food history and give important cultural context.
 We help you connect the dots so you can truly begin to understand Mexico’s thriving culinary scene.